Colleges by Location

 Student Organizations

-For individuals with a passion for acting, there is a drama club available.
+This number includes sororities and fraternities.
+There is a drama club you can join if acting is something that interests you.
 You have a talent for media and communication?
 University of Colorado Colorado Springs publishes its own newspaper and has its own radio station.

 Student Services

-At University of Colorado Colorado Springs, there are many amenities that make life on campus comfortable and safe.
+At University of Colorado Colorado Springs, there are many amenities required for a comfortable and safe life on campus.

-There is a medical clinic with personal/psychological counseling.
-In addition, other services like Veteran's Affairs are available to the students of University of Colorado Colorado Springs.
+This school has a health clinic with personal/psychological counseling.
+In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Colorado Colorado Springs.

-All in all, campus life at University of Colorado Colorado Springs is rich and vibrant and provides everything most students need.
+All in all, campus life at University of Colorado Colorado Springs is rich and vibrant and provides all you need for a comfortable stay.

 Career Services